 Bio

-Kerrigan is a violist based in the upstate of South Carolina.
+Kerrigan is a music therapy intern at Voices Together Music Therapy in Chapel Hill, North Carolina.
 Her education includes 4 years of chamber music training at the Fine Arts Center of Greenville and a Music Therapy Major and Psychology Minor at Converse University in Spartanburg, SC.
 Here, she studied viola, guitar, and piano, participated in clinical music therapy practica, and was the principal violist of Converse Symphony Orchestra.
 She was also a recipient of the Presser Scholar Award and Pi Kappa Lambda Award during her time at Converse.
-Currently, Kerrigan is working on a qualitative research project, which explores staff perceptions of a preschool music therapy program.
-Next, she'll be headed off to a music therapy internship at Voices Together in Chapel Hill, NC.

 Music Therapy Philosophy